joelek/ts-autoguard/readme.md

 Schemas may contain any number of `guard` constructs.
 These define types and will generate type guards for runtime type assertions and type checks.

+Schemas may contain any number of `table` constructs.
+These define lookup tables and will generate functionality for bi-directional and type-safe mapping between keys and values.

 Schemas may contain any number of `route` constructs.
 These define API functionality and will generate fully-functional methods that invoke functionality on a remote system or process when called (RPC).
 Autoguard also generates server-side functionality that only requires the actual business logic in order to create fully-functional API servers.

 The generated code handles runtime type-checking of requests as well as of responses.
 Serialization, transport and deserialization is delegated to shared functionality shipped togheter with Autoguard.